Designing for Power: Achieving Complete AC/DC PCB Power Integrity Analysis

 Attendees will learn how to do the following:

-- Locate current hotspots that can lead to reliability problems
+- Locate current hotspots that can lead to reliability

 - Find the one via among thousands that will fail under stress

 - Identify the impact of interrelated voltage and temperature

 - Generate comprehensive design analysis reports in seconds

 - Eliminate decoupling capacitor over-design to cut costs

 - Recapture design area by eliminating unnecessary decoupling capacitors

 Harms, Field Applications Engineer, EMA

 of the University of Saskatchewan (Canada) with a degree in Electrical